OlegMishin/A1200_8MB_FASTRAM/README.md

 # Revision 2 came as a bug fix:
 1. Fixed short circuit between data bus by a via.
 2. Corrected pcb outline to fit Amiga without any mechanical modification.
+3. Added crystal footprint if the RTC is M6242B

 This revision has not yet been tested but DRC issues no errors.